|Visit Jeonbuk Year 2012 Special Feature Food Lovers Tour of Jeollabuk-do|

 Wanju & Imsil

-Bungeo-jjim (steamed crucian carp)
+Bungeo-jjim (braised crucian carp)

 Bungeo-jjim is one of the eight delicacies of Wanju and is made using the crucian carp that inhabit the Gyeongcheon Reservoir.
-To make this enticing fish dish, the carp is steamed with radish leaves, potatoes, white radish, and spicy seasoning.
+To make this enticing fish dish, the carp is braised with radish leaves, potatoes, white radish, and spicy seasoning.
 Bungeo-jjim is highly effective in strengthening the digestive system.

-Daseulgi-tang (marsh snail soup)
+Daseulgi-tang (marsh snail stew)

 ☞ Recommended Attractions in Wanju